cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

     * Gets passed an iterator where you can do a for loop to get input parameters / a flattened list of files
     * Other parameters are forwarded as is
     * The duty of the function is to ``yield`` input, output, extra parameters

-    * Simple to do but how do we prevent this from being a job-trickling barrier?
+    Simple to do but how do we prevent this from being a job-trickling barrier?

+    Postpone until we have an initial design for job-trickling: Ruffus v.4 ;-(